Kighlander1975/dbe-api-exercise-one/README.md

 - Enter departure and destination cities with autocomplete suggestions
 - Select date and time for the flight
 - Choose between JSON and text output formats
+- Select preferred URL format (clean URL or clean URL with date in path)
 - Submit the search and view results in a new tab

 ## Future Development